Born: c. 1806; Died: 1870; Married: Mary Foley

 Caleb Flude (also spelled 'Flood' or 'Hude') was one of the earliest convicts at Ginninderra, working for Palmer as a shepherd (according to the 1828 census).

 He was born in Leicestershire around 1807.
 Flude had been transported for life for housebreaking.
 He arrived in Australia in 1827 on the Asia.
-In the convict records he is described as being scarred on his right forehead and able to read and write.
+In the convict records he is described as 'five foot three and a quarter inches, sandy to red hair, freckled complexion, light hazel eyes, scar on the right of his forehead and able to read and write.'

 Flude was one of the few convicts who stayed on in Ginninderra (albeit briefly) after earning his freedom.
 He is recorded as having earned a ticket of leave in 1841 and being in the employment of Charles Campbell (possibly on a Ginninderra block).